 This being my second time at setting up MediaWiki, I decided to try to do it a bit better this time.
 Setting up on RedHat was a long drawn out process of getting the various dependencies set up and configured properly.
 Thanks to apt-get, setting MediaWiki up on Debian is much easier.

 Here, I’m going to walk through setting the latest stable version of MediaWiki up on Debian Etch, and also show you how easy it is to borrow templates and styles from Wikipedia to use in your own MediaWiki deployment.

 So here we’re aiming to set up a very minimal Debian Etch deployment, with the packages required to run MediaWiki added in.
 In my case my MediaWiki box is actually a virtual host running under VMWare server.
-I created a new VM and ran a preseeded deployment using my preseed_base.cfg file as described in my previous post on proper virtual machine setup on Debian.
+I created a new VM and ran a preseeded deployment using my preseed_base.cfg file.

 Once the deployment was done, I commented out the CD line from /etc/apt/sources.list.
 I do my installs into the VM with the ISO mounted as a CD ROM drive.
 Once the install is done, I unmount the ISO and then do additional installs from the network.
 You can leave the CD in there if you like though.

 After doing an apt-get update and an apt-get upgrade, I installed other packages needed for a basic MediaWiki installation.
 What I’ll probably do later is create a customized version of preseed_base.cfg which includes these packages.